bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 running on the engine.
 You can start, stop or lock these applications.
 Every application has its process models and process model versions.
 Those can be started and stopped too.
 You can add a new application by clicking on the :guilabel:`Add` button.
-If you want a empty application then click on :guilabel:`Create`.
-When you want to deploy an application directly, click on the :guilabel:`Deploy` button and select your :file:`.iar` or :file:`.zip` file.
+If you want an empty application then click on :guilabel:`Create`.
+If you want to deploy an application directly, click on the :guilabel:`Deploy` button and select your :file:`.iar` or :file:`.zip` file.
 For the deployment you can set additional deployment options.
 For more information have a look at :ref:`deployment-options`.
 If you click on a